The Four Stages of Pet Dental Disease.

 Dental disease is an extremely common problem for pets.
 In most instances, it is a health issue that is completely preventable.
-Some form of pet dental disease, also known as periodontal disease, is present in about 85% of pets by the time they reach age 4.
+A pet dental disease, also known as periodontal disease, is present in about 85% of pets by the time they reach age 4.

-At Mobile Pet, M.D., we pay special attention to the dental health of our patients to avoid serious issues before they even begin.
+At Mobile Pet M.D., we prioritize dental health to help prevent serious issues before they begin.

 The Four Stages of Pet Dental Disease